Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 document.addEventListener("DOMContentLoaded", main);
 ```

-We have a main listener that waits for the document to be ready, executed the "main" function; Then adds a listener to our `#buy-me-coffee` button, that when "clicked" executes the "onButtonPress" function.
+Here's a simple breakdown of how it's done:

+- Awaits for the document to be ready
+- Calls the `main` function
+- Adds a listener to the button `#buy-me-coffee`
+- When `clicked` calls the function `onButtonPress`

+The `app.js` file now has to be linked to our `index.html` for this to work.

 Open and edit the file `index.html`, replacing the `<!-- App javascript (functionality, logic) -->` with a link to our javascript file `app.js`, as follows: